Link copied to your clipboard

 Depending on the type of pool you’re hoping to buy, the cost can be quite substantial.
 Fortunately, there are many options for affordable swimming pool loans without having to resort to high-interest credit cards.
 We’ll cover the ins and outs of each one.

-The cost of adding a pool
+Covering the cost of a pool in 2026

 5 ways to finance a pool